Mau-Aravena/py-lerchs-grossmann/README.md

 ## License

-`hatch-lerchs-grossmann` is distributed under the terms of the [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause.html) license.
+`py-lerchs-grossmann` is distributed under the terms of the [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause.html) license.